 - Failure to provide such notice may result in a notation in the employee’s personnel file indicating that the employee did not resign in good standing.

 - An employee who is absent for three consecutive work days without approved leave from their supervisor, except when an emergency situation precludes giving notice, shall be considered to have abandoned his or her job and to have resigned without providing appropriate notice.

-- The respective Department is responsible for submitting the appropriate termination documents in compliance with this policy to the Office of Human Resources (OHR).
+- The respective department is responsible for submitting the appropriate termination documents in compliance with this policy to the Office of Human Resources.

 - Requests to rescind resignations must be made in writing and can only be authorized and approved by the college President.

-- Employees leaving their employment with the College must complete an exit process with the Office of Human Resources (OHR).
-The Exit Process applies to Regular status staff and faculty who terminate their employment with the College, regardless of voluntary or involuntary separation.
-All Regular status employees voluntarily terminating their employment with the College must submit a letter of resignation to OHR and their supervisor.
-All employees regardless of status must return all College property, repay any monies owed, and inquire about continuation of benefits with OHR.
+- Employees leaving their employment with the College must complete an exit process with the Office of Human Resources.
+The Exit Process applies to regular status employees who terminate their employment with the College, regardless of voluntary or involuntary separation.
+All regular status employees voluntarily terminating their employment with the College must submit a letter of resignation to the Office of Human Resources and their supervisor.
+All employees regardless of status must return all College property, repay any monies owed, and inquire about continuation of benefits with the Office of Human Resources.
 Upon receipt of the letter of resignation, the Human Resources staff shall schedule an exit interview with the employee to discuss any or all of the following:

 - Reasons for separation

 - Benefits of employment